quoclucnguyen/quoclucnguyen.github.io/README.md

 # Hello 👋
 * 🙎‍♂️ I'm Quoc Luc Nguyen.
-* 💻 I'm a Back End Developer.
+* 💻 I'm a BackEnd Developer, FrontEnd Developer.
 * 👣 I'm going to a Full Stack Developer.
-* 👨‍💻 I'm using PHP and NodeJS for the server and MySQL for the database.
+* 👨‍💻 I'm using PHP and NodeJS for the server and MySQL for the database, ReactJS for frontend.
 * 💭 I'm like to read some comics in my free time.
-* 💼 Looking for work for May 2022
+* 💼 Looking for work for JAN 20224